How to Put Up a Fence

 What Tools Do I Need to Fit a Fence?

-There are several tools that you will need in order to fit a fence.
-Below is a list of the tools that you should have before attempting this job:
+There are several tools that you need for replacing garden fences, below is a list of the items you should have before starting:

 You will need the following tools: